Roy's Blog: October 2011

 October 31, 2011

-The notion is that we basically have our needs satisfied these days which thus leads us to purchase services and stuff on the basis of what we WANT and DESIRE.
+we basically have our needs satisfied these days; purchase products and services on the basis of what we WANT and DESIRE.

 October 27, 2011